Coat of arms of Bavaria: Coat of arms of Kraiburg

 In the eleventh century the counts of Kraiburg, a branch of the counts of Sponheim originating in what is today Rhenish Hesse, acquired land in Upper and Lower Bavaria.
 In 1259, after the death of the last male member of the family, the county was sold to the dukes of Bavaria.
 The coat of arms of the family was the "Lion of Sponheim", although the charge was not a lion but a "panthier" (pronounced as in French), a mixture of a dragon and a lion.
-Nowadays, the fire-spitting panthier/panther is the coat of arms of the city of Ingolstadt.
+Nowadays, the fire-spitting panthier or panther is the coat of arms of the city of Ingolstadt.
 The coat of arms created for the Kingdom of Bavaria in 1835 included the panthier.